Akuli/python-tutorial/if.md

 usually used for "magic" things that would be difficult to do with just functions.

-Also note that if statements check the condition once only, so if you set it to false later the if statement won't notice it.
+Also note that if statements check the condition once only, so if we set it to false later the if statement won't notice it.

 ```py